 In any setting—clinical, therapeutic, educational—words can create safety or shut it down.
 Molly Adler, sex educator and therapist, reminds us that choosing the right words isn’t just about correctness; it’s about respect.

 When working with clients, Adler suggests using anatomically accurate language as a neutral starting point—“I’m going to say vulva for now, but you can let me know what words you’re comfortable with.”
-This approach signals openness and affirms that every person gets to decide how their body and experiences are described.
+This approach from Adler is a helpful guide, specifically within the context it was shared: helping providers use trauma-informed care techniques.
+This approach signals openness and and affirms that every person gets to decide how their body and experiences are described.
 It’s especially vital when supporting transgender and nonbinary clients, whose relationships to language and anatomy may be complex or evolving.

 At LUWI, we often say: “It’s only weird if we make it weird.”
 That ethos extends to all conversations around sex and protection.
 Whether it’s asking a partner when they last got tested or disclosing an STI, these moments don’t have to be scary; they can be gateways to intimacy and care.

-Doug Braun-Harvey, a leader in sexual health counseling, challenges the stigmatizing frameworks we’ve inherited—particularly around “sex addiction.”
-He encourages a shift away from pathology and toward personal alignment: “How can someone define what sexual health means to them—and live it?”
+Doug Braun-Harvey, a leader in sexual health counseling, challenges the stigmatizing frameworks we’ve inherited by encouraging a shift away from pathology and toward personal alignment: “How can someone define what sexual health means to them — and live it?”
 This reframe changes everything.
 It opens up room for curiosity, growth, and conversation rather than judgment, shame, or labels.

 This shift in language and approach must be met with solutions that reflect the same values—and that’s exactly where LUWI’s flagship product comes in.
 The LUWI Finer Liner™ is a hormone-free, latex-free form of protection designed to maximize comfort, sensation, and agency.